waywardphilosopher/parami/content/docs/knowing.md

 ##### Penumbra and Shadow and the problem of Free Will
 This is a deeply mysterious section!
 The word "penumbra" translates 罔兩 (wǎng liǎng).
 This means something like "secondary absence" — it suggests loss, perhaps even deceit, traps, death.
 The word for shadow here is 景 (Jǐng).

 The word "penumbra" is a region at the fuzzy edges of shadow — it is a not-quite shadow, or partial shadow.
 Whether this is a good translation of wǎng liǎng, who knows...?
 Anyway, this wǎng liǎng accuses shadow of only *following along* the thing it is a shadow of.

-Remember — this may not be a bad thing!
-Independent action may not be the ideal.
+The shadow follows (or "waits for") the body.

+In response, shadow asks an intriguing question.
+But, says shadow, does the body, in turn, follow along with, or wait for, something else for it to act?
+Is this action really independent?
+Is *any* action?

-The response of "Shadow" seems to be about asking what it means to act at all.
-And this connects in to questions of Free Will.
+This connects in to questions of Free Will.
 What is the source of action?
 Where do actions arise from?
-Free Will?
-Sure, but what's that?
-What does it mean to act freely?
-Where does the desire to act arise from?
+Is there any independent source of action.
+We might talk about Free Will.
+But what does it mean to act freely?
 Does "Free Will" really explain anything?
+And would we even know if we were acting freely or not?

 ##### The Butterfly Dream
 Finally, there's the famous dream.
 Zhuang Zhou dreams he is a butterfly.
 Then he wakes up and wonders if he is a butterfly he is dreaming he is Zhuang Zhou.

 This, he says, is the Transformation of Things.
 No position is one we can rest on.
 But we can flit, butterfly-like, from one to the other!

+#### Some questions on the text
+Let's look at some questions on the text.
+We'll have one question for each of these sections.

+##### Question 1: Opening Argument — Discrimination and understanding
+Do our attempts to discriminate between things help us understand the truth more clearly?
+Or do these attempts obscure the truth?
+Can you think of examples to support either view?

+##### Question 2: Nie Qie and Wang Ni — Knowing We Don't Know
+Nie Qie's argument suggests that Socrates is wrong when he says that he knows that he doesn't know.
+(See the section where he says: "What way do I have of knowing that if I say I know something I don’t  really not know it?
+Or what way do I have of knowing that if I say I  don’t know something I don’t really in fact know it?")
+Is this true?
+And if so, what are the implications of this?

+##### Question 3: The discussion between Ju Que and Zhang Wuzi — does argument lead to truth?
+"Suppose you and I have had an argument.
+If you have beaten me instead of my beating you, then are you necessarily right, and am I necessarily  wrong?"
+So the question here is this: does argumentation lead to truth?
+(If so, how, and under what conditions?)

+##### Question 4: Penumbra and Shadow — Free Will, and where our actions come from.
+Free Will is an important idea.
+But the dialogue between Penumbra and Shadow suggests that we can't be sure that there is *anywhere* an independent source of action (and we can't be sure there isn't).
+What are the implications of this?

+##### Question 5: Butterfly dreams
+This is the most famous passage, perhaps, from the whole Zhuangzi.
+What do you think Zhuangzi means when he says, "Between Zhuang Zhou and a butterfly, there must be some distinction"?
+And why does he call this "the Transformation of Things"?
 ---